Attachment theory: Neurobiology of attachment

 Advances in identifying key brain structures, neural circuits, neurotransmitter systems, and neuropeptides, open up the possibility of discovering how neurology might be involved in attachment system functioning (internal working models), if this could be operationally defined, and can indicate more about a certain individual.
 There is initial evidence that caregiving and attachment involve both unique and overlapping brain regions.
 Another issue is the role of inherited genetic factors in shaping attachments: for example one type of polymorphism of the gene coding for the D_{2} dopamine receptor has been linked to anxious attachment and another in the gene for the 5-HT_{2A} serotonin receptor with avoidant attachment.

-Studies show that attachment in adulthood is simultaneously related to biomarkers of immunity.
+Studies show that attachment in adulthood is simultaneously associated with biomarkers of immunity.
 For example, individuals with an avoidance attachment style produce higher levels of the pro inflammatory cytokine interleukin-6 (IL-6) when reacting to an interpersonal stressor, while individuals representing an anxious attachment style tend to have elevated cortisol production and lower numbers of T cells.
 Although children vary genetically and each individual requires different attachment relationships, there is consistent evidence that maternal warmth during infancy and childhood creates a safe haven for individuals resulting in superior immune system functioning.
 One theoretical basis for this is that it makes biological sense for children to vary in their susceptibility to rearing influence.

 The most recent and comprehensive neurobiological framework is the functional neuro-anatomical model of human attachment (NAMA) developed by Pascal Vrticka and colleagues, which has been further extended to also include considerations of disorganised / disrupted attachment (NAMDA).
 A narrative on the neurobiological roots of attachment-system functioning delineating the involved neurobiological circuits in more detail is also available.
 The latest considerations of human attachment from a social neuroscience perspective furthermore emphasise the importance of bio-behavioural and interpersonal neural synchrony, which are summarised under the umbrella of relational neuroscience.